poliscukmykola/TestingForNewbieRewardIsCookie/README.md

 ## Theory
 ### Basic Testing Knowledge
 All testers should know basics of ISTQB.
+[Software Testing Help](www.softwaretestinghelp.com) provides a several topic I am going to mention here
-[Software Testing Help](htps://www.softwaretestinghelp.com).
-This provides a several topic I am going to mention here Tests can be manual and automated.
+Tests can be manual and automated.

 ### Types Of Testing